VitiminC/GitHub-Practice-STAT-184/README.md

 ### The last one was a little messy, let's step further back and take a broader look at stateside poverty

+This is where we wrangle the data into a usable form for state side data from the county data by using summarise and sum with an equation.
 ```{r}
 poverty2015 <-
   Poverty %>%